eilvelia/tdl/README.md

 types for you.
 It can be called using `npx tdl-install-types` without a separate installation step.

+`prebuilt-tdlib` since td-1.8.52 (2025-08-11) already comes with TypeScript types generated, so this section is only relevant if you do not use `prebuilt-tdlib`, use older version of it, or need to patch the types.

 ```console
 $ npx tdl-install-types [<options>] [<target>]
 ```

 (Type "y" in case it asks to install the `tdl-install-types` package.)

-This utility can generate types for a given tdjson library file, for the installed version of prebuilt-tdlib, for a certain TDLib git ref, or for a td_api.tl file.
+This utility can generate types for a given tdjson library file (extracting commit hash from the binary file), for the installed version of prebuilt-tdlib, for a certain TDLib git ref, or for a td_api.tl file.
 Various examples of using `tdl-install-types`:

 ```console
 $ npx tdl-install-types prebuilt-tdlib # generate types for the installed prebuilt-tdlib